-Licensed Fish Receiver Permit holders who have registered with AFMA to receive SBT have the authority to validate Catch Documentation Scheme (CDS) documents.
+Licensed FRP holders who have registered with AFMA to receive SBT have the authority to validate CDS documents, see Validator Obligations for more information.
 It should be noted that in situations such as on the Catch Monitoring Form (CMAU02C) where certification and validation are required, the person who certifies the document must not be the same person that validates the document.